obbo-pl/pi-cam/README.md

 Simple UDP server for remote control of Raspberry PiCamera

 The main goal was to create a simple service to control the Raspberry PiCamera from another service running on the same host.
-After a small change (i.e. local_ip = '0.0.0.0') you can also control PiCamera from a remote host.
-The Pi-Cam UDP server is simple and is not secure, so do not expose it to the Internet or other untrusted network!
+After a small change (e.g. local_ip = '0.0.0.0') you can also control PiCamera from a remote host.
+By default, it works on UDP port 1301.
+The Pi-Cam UDP server is simple and has not been secured, so do not expose it to the Internet or other untrusted network!

 ##### Supports the basic set of commands:
 - start_preview,